huntergregory/Slogo_Turtles/doc/DESIGN.md

 Responding to user interaction and updating display in the frontend are dependent on both the state_manager and backend package.
 The state_manager is the bridge between the front and back end as it provides getters and setters for properties needed in both places.
-This package contains many classes that are simple data containers, however some classes are robust object-oriented classes such as
-InputTranslator or TurtleManager.
+This package contains a few classes that are data containers, but other classes are robust object-oriented classes such as InputTranslator or TurtleManager.
 The frontend is able to create bindings with or add change listeners to these properties, allowing it to update the display in real time whenever states are changed.